GBKS/opendesign.guide/content/8-improving-ux.md

 Remember, good usability often goes unnoticed – and that's exactly the point.
 Users should focus on their tasks, not on figuring out how the interface works.

-- **For example:** [Blue Wallet's styling and usability recommendations for the export screens](https://github.com/BlueWallet/BlueWallet/issues/3885){:target="_blank"}
+**For example:** [Blue Wallet's styling and usability recommendations for the export screens](https://github.com/BlueWallet/BlueWallet/issues/3885){:target="_blank"}

 ## Enhancing Accessibility

 Making software accessible isn't just about serving a specific group of users, it's about improving the experience for everyone.
-It's like curb cuts on sidewalks: designed for wheelchair users, but also useful for parents with strollers, travelers with luggage, and delivery workers.
+It's like [curb cuts](https://en.wikipedia.org/wiki/Curb_cut_effect){:target="_blank"} on sidewalks: designed for wheelchair users, but also useful for parents with strollers, travelers with luggage, and delivery workers.
 Digital accessibility works the same way — small improvements can make your product more user-friendly for all.

 Start by considering common accessibility challenges, like color contrast, keyboard navigation, and screen reader compatibility.
 These adjustments might seem minor, but they can make a huge difference in usability.